 We are delighted to launch the John Jones QC Essay Competition, which is open to law students, trainee solicitors, pupil barristers and legal practitioners up to 3 years PQE or call (or equivalent).

 John RWD Jones QC was a superb barrister, specialising in extradition, international law and human rights.
-He represented clients in many of the leading cases of the day, including Charles Taylor, the former president of Liberia, and Julian Assange, founder of Wikileaks.
+He represented clients in many of the leading cases of the day, including Charles Taylor, the former president of Liberia, and Julian Assange.
 John was also a gifted academic lawyer, with publications including a textbook with Antonio Cassese, the eminent international lawyer, and a leading practitioner text on extradition.
-John sadly passed away in April 2016 and DELF very much wishes to honour his memory by launching its annual essay competition in his name.
+John sadly passed away in April 2016 and DELF continues to honour his memory through its annual essay competition in his name.

-A judging panel consisting of Mr Justice Andrew Nicol, Edward Fitzgerald QC and Edward Grange will select the winning essay.
+A judging panel consisting of the Senior District Judge Paul Goldspring, Edward Fitzgerald QC and Jasvinder Nakhwal will select the winning essay.

 The winner will receive a prize of £750 and 2022 DELF Membership.
 Second place will receive a prize of £250 and 2022 DELF Membership.
 Third place will receive 2022 DELF Membership.
 In addition, all three will receive copies of “Extradition law: a practitioner’s guide”, written by Edward Grange and Rebecca Niblock and very kindly donated by the Legal Action Group.